secynic/ipwhois/README.rst

 Special Thanks
 ==============

 Thank you JetBrains for the PyCharm open source support.
-It has contributed significantly, especially in the pkg/env management and code inspection domains.